sclaggett/Literate/literate/Main.md

 }
 ```

+Note that what might be a function named *printHelp()* under a different paradigm can be written a code block that is used several times.
+Make sure you understand that this approach will result in code duplication in the tangled output.
+This is similar to an inline function in C++ and a similar thought process should be used to decide if a chunk of logic should be a code block or a function.

 The input literate file will come through the parser as a non-flag argument.
 Make sure an input file exists and ignore anything after the first value.

 @code [main] Extract input file